cqrs/connector-demo/blog.md

 ## Introduction

 In the ever-evolving world of data, [Apache Kafka API](https://kafka.apache.org/) has emerged as a leading platform for handling real-time data streams.
 It is powerful yet can seem daunting to newcomers.

 Kafka has fostered an extensive ecosystem around its APIs, with numerous tools, extensions, and third-party integrations.
-The Kafka API has become a standard for other systems; many technologies now offer Kafka-compatible APIs to integrate seamlessly with the Kafka ecosystem.
+Its API has become a standard for other systems; many technologies now offer Kafka-compatible APIs to integrate seamlessly with the Kafka ecosystem.
 Several implementations exist with both self-hosting and SaaS (Sofware as a Service) options:

 - [Confluent](https://www.confluent.io/)
 - [Redpanda](https://redpanda.com/)